PaulBlanche/frugal/doc/src/contents/blog/01-why-i-made-frugal.md

 - you want static pages

 ## Closing up

+In summary here is the context where Frugal might be interesting :

+- You don't want to be locked with a specific UI language (React, Preact, Astro ...), but sill want to use them
+- You want both server rendered page and static pages
+- Your markup is mostly static with some interactivity (AKA a website, in contrast to a web app).
+- You don't need streaming SSR
+- You don't mind having a build step

+If you can answer yes to all, Frugal might be a tool for you.

 I don't think of Frugal as a tool to end other tools but rather as an alternative for anyone seeking more simplicity in a sea of complexity.
 A tool focused on delivering less code but more value.